lbl-srg/obc/specification/source/cxf.rst

    ExtensionBlock                An ExtensionBlock supports functionalities that cannot,
                                  or are hard to, implement with a CompositeBlock (``subClassOf Block``) (:numref:`sec_ext_blo`).
-   InputConnector                An InputConnector is a connector that provides an input to
+   InputConnector                An InputConnector provides an input to a Block.
-                                 a Block.
-   OutputConnector               An OutputConnector is a connector that provides an output
-                                 from a Block.
+   OutputConnector               An OutputConnector provides an output from a Block.
    Parameter                     A Parameter is a value that is time-invariant and cannot be changed
                                  based on an input signal.
 A Block can have multiple Parameters.
    Constant                      A Constant is a value that is fixed at compilation time.
 A Block can
                                  have multiple Constants.
-   DataType                      A data type description for Block connectors, Parameters,
+   DataType                      A data type description for InputConnectors,
-                                 and Constants.
+                                 OutputConnectors, Parameters and Constants.
-   BooleanInput                  An InputConnector for boolean data type.
+   BooleanInput                  An InputConnector of the Boolean data type.
-   BooleanOutput                 An OutputConnector for boolean data type.
+   BooleanOutput                 An OutputConnector of the Boolean data type.
-   IntegerInput                  An InputConnector for integer data type.
+   IntegerInput                  An InputConnector of the Integer data type.
-   IntegerOutput                 An OutputConnector for integer data type.
+   IntegerOutput                 An OutputConnector of the Integer data type.
-   RealInput                     An InputConnector for real data type.
+   RealInput                     An InputConnector of the Real data type.
-   RealOutput                    An OutputConnector for real data type.
+   RealOutput                    An OutputConnector of the Real data type.
    EnumerationType               An Integer enumeration starting with the value 1, each element
                                  is mapped to a unique String.
-   AnalogInput                   An InputConnector for analog data type.
-   AnalogOutput                  An OutputConnector for analog data type.
    String                        A data type to represent text.
    ============================  ===========================================================